adblockplus/web.adblockplus.org/includes/privacy-policy/english.md

 3. For a period of two (2) months:
 {: .has-horizontal-list .semicolon-separated }
     - event tracking
-4. Blog and forum data as long as the respective comment / account exists
+4. Blog data as long as the respective comment exists
 5. All user support data is deleted one (1) year after closing the respective support case.
 6. For a period of three (3) months:
 {: .has-horizontal-list .semicolon-separated }
     - Application data after rejection of a candidate
 7. For a period of 10 years:
 {: .has-horizontal-list .semicolon-separated }
-    - Donation report data
+    - Payment report data
     - Partner data

  **Note**: “Aggregated usage statistics”, such as analytics data and other data without any connection to a single user, may be retained beyond these periods.